daitd58/microservices/README.md

 # Node.js Microservices with Seneca and Docker

+More detailed explanation can be found in this blog post: [http://fullstackdeveloper.info/node-js-microservices-with-seneca-and-docker/](http://fullstackdeveloper.info/node-js-microservices-with-seneca-and-docker/)

 ### Project structure

 Project includes two Seneca services and one Express web server.